 Pigs become infected by ingesting either grubs or adult beetles; thus, the infection is restricted to pigs with pasture access.
 The prepatent period is 2–3 months, and longevity is approximately 1 year.
 The female can lay approximately 260,000 eggs/day for several months.

-Signs are generally absent; when present, they are nonspecific.
+Clinical signs are generally absent; when present, they are nonspecific.
 Antemortem diagnosis is difficult, because the ova do not float reliably in many conventional salt solutions and thus should be looked for in the sediment if using solutions of low specific gravity.
-At necropsy, nodules usually can be seen through the serosa.
+At postmortem examination, nodules usually can be observed through the serosa.
 Because the proboscis is longer than the jejunal wall is thick, perforations may occur; however, the inflammatory response generally seals off any perforation.
-Clinical signs are not generally present; however, when perforations do occur a fatal peritonitis can result.
+When perforations do occur a fatal peritonitis can result.